pierre-24/goto-publication-old/README.md

 # GOTO publication

-*Citation-based DOI searches and redirections*, by [Pierre Beaujean](https://pierrebeaujean.net).
+*Citation-based URL/DOI searches and redirections*, by [Pierre Beaujean](https://pierrebeaujean.net).

 Because the journal, the volume and the page should be enough to find an article (for which, of course, you don't have the DOI, otherwise this is stupid).

-**Note:** Since I have a (quantum) chemistry background, I limit this project to the journal that are in the chemistry and physics fields.
+**Note:** Since I have a (quantum) chemistry background, I will limit this project to the journals that are in the chemistry and physics fields.
 Feel free to fork the project if you want something else :)

-## Installation
+## Installation and usage

 First, [clone the repository](https://help.github.com/en/articles/cloning-a-repository).